 In my opinion, I think adding some cute reclaimed items like frames, boxes, or lamp bases can really help bring everything together without having to make any big changes to the structure.

-Cowboy Style: Embracing Horses and Rodeo in Home Decor
+Horses and Rodeo Themes in Cowboy Decor

 I love decorating a rustic space with horses and rodeos—it really brings out the beauty of Western culture.
 When I’m working with these ideas, I like to focus on equestrian accents that have a more artistic and well-loved feel rather than being too cheesy.
 It’s a great way to add some personality to social spaces like living rooms, bedrooms, or game rooms.
 You can subtly express the theme through wall art or go big and bold with statement furniture and accessories.
 It’s all about embracing that Western vibe in a way that feels authentic and cozy.